Nexxyy/Nexxyy/README.md

 ▸ Creating the unimaginable with <a href="https://github.com/Versatly">@Versatly</a>
 <br/>
-▸ Developing everything that I consider modern and attractive in the final result
+▸ Developing everything that I consider modern and attractive

 ## Get to know some of the techs I work with
 ### ⚡ Langs